-He was previously Government Advisor on planning, land use and housing issues to ministers in UK Government, the Welsh Government and Scottish Government, and recently served as a lead expert for the Government Chief Scientist Sir John Beddington’s Foresight project on Land Use Futures.
-He was also a lead expert on the NHS NICE project on spatial planning and health, served on the ESRC CASE Award Panel and RTPI General Assembly, and is a panel member for DFiD's Commonwealth Scholarship Commission.
-He currently serves as Vice Chairman and Trustee of the Regional Studies Association and plays an active role in the N8, the partnership of eight northern universities.
+He was previously Government Advisor on planning, land use and housing issues to ministers in UK Government, the Welsh Government and Scottish Government, and served as a lead expert for the Government Chief Scientist Sir John Beddington’s Foresight project on Land Use Futures; more recently he has been involved in Sir Mark Walport's Future of Cities Foresight project.

 He is the 'People, Place and Communities Theme Champion' at the Newcastle Institute for Social Renewal.

 Mark Tewdwr-Jones BSc (Hons), DipTP, MA, PhD, AcSS, FRSA, FRGS, FRTPI, FeRSA, AoU